Septic Tank Bacteria: The Key to Septic Tank Management

 Septic Tank Bacteria and Weight Loss:

 Junk food in, Junk Bacteria into your septic tank.
 Your body does make some septic bacteria and when you eat correctly, Your body makes excellent tank bacteria!
-The same bacteria that is in your gut is some of the same bacteria that goes into our septic tank bacteria products but supercharged, hungry, and ready to eat!
-Eating fruits, veggies and a healthy diet that your doctor advises you will do more in the long run to your health and your septic system working like it was designed to!
+The same bacteria that is in your gut is similar to the bacteria in our septic tank products.
+However, it is supercharged, hungry, and ready to eat!
+Eating fruits and veggies will do more in the long run for your health.
+Following a healthy diet that your doctor advises helps your septic system work like it was designed to!
 And cleaner too!!

 Getting some exercise like walking will keep you and your tank working.
 Now if all you eat was junk food, Your septic tank will suffer a major slowdown.
 No energy in you means no energy in your waste tank.
 Not healthy or good for the environment.